chilico/django-asgi/README.md

 ## Overview

-This is a Django repo for bootstrapping, running the ASGI server.
+This is a Django repo for bootstrapping projects running the ASGI server.

 It may act as a template to get a dockerised async Django backend setup quickly.